-(1) If, after issuance of a gaming license, the Tribe receives a statement of objections or other reliable information from the NIGC, the State of Washington, or other reliable source indicating that a licensee is not eligible for employment under the eligibility criteria established in Section 11.04.110(n) above, the Gaming Commission shall suspend the license and shall notify the licensee in writing of the license suspension and proposed licensing action.
+- (1) If, after issuance of a gaming license, the Tribe receives a statement of objections from the NIGC, the State of Washington, or other reliable source indicating that a licensee is not eligible for employment under the eligibility criteria established in section 10 above, the Gaming Commission shall suspend the license and shall notify the licensee in writing of the license suspension and proposed licensing action. - (2) If, after issuance of a gaming license, the Gaming Commission determines the licensee has committed any criminal, administrative violations or any actions that impact the integrity of Gaming Activities, the Gaming Commission may suspend the license and shall notify the licensee in writing of the license suspension and proposed licensing action to include fines and associated costs of investigation.

-- (2) If, after issuance of a gaming license, the Gaming Commission determines the licensee has committed any criminal, administrative violations or any actions that impact the integrity of Gaming Activities, the Gaming Commission may suspend the license and shall notify the licensee in writing of the license suspension and proposed licensing action to include fines and associated costs of investigation. - (3) The Gaming Commission shall notify the licensee of a time and place for a hearing on the proposed revocation of a license or other licensing action. - (4) After the hearing, the Gaming Commission shall determine whether to revoke, suspend, reinstate the gaming license, or take other licensing action.
-For actions taken in response to information provided by the NIGC, the Gaming Commission shall notify the NIGC of its decision within 45 days. - (5) A right to a hearing under this section shall vest only upon receipt of a license granted under an Ordinance approved by the NIGC Chair. - r.
+- (3) The Gaming Commission shall notify the licensee of a time and place for a hearing on the proposed revocation of a license or other licensing action. - (4) After the hearing, the Gaming Commission shall determine whether to revoke, suspend or reinstate the gaming license.
+For actions taken in response to information provided by the NIGC under section 11.04.110.q.1, the Gaming Commission shall notify the NIGC of its decision within 45 days of receiving notification from NIGC.
+For revocations, the Gaming Commission shall notify the NIGC within 30 days of the decision and shall include copies of its license revocation decision for inclusion in the Indian Gaming Individuals Record System. - (5) A right to a hearing under this section shall vest only upon receipt of a license granted under an Ordinance approved by the NIGC Chair. - (6) For all revocations, the Gaming Commission - r.
 Facilities Licenses.
-Before Gaming Activities can be conducted therein, the Gaming Commission shall inspect and license each such facility in accordance with this Ordinance and any requirements of IGRA or Tribal-State Compact.
+The Tribe shall issue a separate license to each place, facility or location on Indian lands where [class II and/or class III] gaming is conducted under this ordinance.
+The Gaming Commission shall submit a copy of each facility license to the NIGC within 30 days of licensure.
+The Gaming Commission shall also submit an attestation letter to the NIGC for each licensed facility certifying that the Tribe has determined that the construction and maintenance of the gaming facility is conducted in a manner that adequately protects the environment and the public health and safety.
 Facilities in which Gaming Activities were taking place on the date this Ordinance was adopted shall be deemed to have qualified for and be operating under such a license upon adoption of this Ordinance.